reldrid3/bikesharing/README.md

 # Bikesharing Challenge
 This project is an exercise for the Columbia University Data Science Bootcamp in using and displaying data with Tableau.

+We will be analyzing some bicycle sharing data for New York City to justify and begin to plan a bicycle sharing service for Des Moines, Iowa.
+We will look at some variables such as gender and age, and come up with a series of considerations to be made as we plan our Des Moines bicycle sharing service.

 ## Links
 - Data was obtained from:
   - [https://s3.amazonaws.com/tripdata/201908-citibike-tripdata.csv.zip](https://s3.amazonaws.com/tripdata/201908-citibike-tripdata.csv.zip)